edesabarbaro/hiring-engineers/answers.md

 <a href="https://i.imgur.com/sfYy0EH.jpg" title="Host Map tags">
 <img src="https://i.imgur.com/sfYy0EH.jpg" width="400" height="217" alt="Host Map tags"></a>

+> Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

 I proceeded to install MySQL after that.
 - To install it, I followed the process [from the documentation](https://docs.datadoghq.com/integrations/mysql/).